hunter-meloche/sd-diffusion-and-dragons/README.md

 # Diffusion and Dragons (DnD)
 ## About
 DnD is a tool for game masters to add visual and literary color to their sessions.
-DnD generates detailed image prompts and text descriptions meant to be read to player based on simple phrases as input, like 'a dog' or 'a dungeon room'.
+DnD generates detailed image prompts and text descriptions meant to be read to players based on simple phrases as input, like 'a dog' or 'a dungeon room'.
 When players go off the rails of your campaign, DnD is here to help you

 You need to input your [openAI API key](https://platform.openai.com/account/api-keys) the first time you use DnD.